anguenot/pyspark-cassandra/README.md

 ### Cassandra
 PySpark Cassandra is compatible with Cassandra:
-* 2.1.5 and higher
-* 2.2
-* 3
+* 3.0

 ### Python
-PySpark Cassandra is used with python 2.7, python 3.3 and 3.4.
+PySpark Cassandra is used with python 2.7, python 3.6.

 ### Scala
-PySpark Cassandra is currently only packaged for Scala 2.10
+PySpark Cassandra is currently only packaged for Scala 2.11